BDO Assessment Centre & Online Ability Tests Guide

 There are 21 questions and you have 21 minutes.
 You will need to work quickly and with accuracy.
 It’s important to remember the tests are timed and you are being benchmarked against the other candidates so literally every second counts.
 Practice, practice, practice.

-I’ve written extensively about how to pass numerical reasoning tests elsewhere on this site.
-You should check out my free guide on how to pass numerical reasoning tests.
+We’ve written extensively about how to pass numerical reasoning tests elsewhere on this site.
+You should check out our free guide on how to pass numerical reasoning tests.

-Insider tip: Practice multiple currency conversions as they will feature in your numerical test.
+Insider tip: Practice multiple currency conversions as they will feature in your numerical reasoning test.

 BDO Verbal Reasoning Test